 As a Canadian citizen Baratov is subject to extradition to the U.S. But whether anything Baratov says can be collaborated by anyone else remains to be seen.
 Defendants have an obvious incentive to shift as much responsibility for a crime on to the shoulders of anyone else.
 Baratov could easily wind up telling prosecutors anything they want to hear.
 At the same time, espionage agents are known for leaving many loose ends behind, so what Baratov knows may be little.

-The days when cyber security was primarily about defending organizations from kids that wanted to test their IT skills are long over.
+The days when cybersecurity was primarily about defending organizations from kids that wanted to test their IT skills are long over.
 Cybersecurity today involves the theft of everything from the theft of trillions of dollars in intellectual property to compromising the identity of government agents.
-Ultimately, It does more harm than good to the IT industry as whole when some of the people charged with protecting those assets are cyber security professionals that have backgrounds suggesting a willingness to engage in dubious behavior based on who happens to be paying them at any given moment in time.
+Ultimately, it does more harm than good to the IT industry as a whole when some of the people charged with protecting those assets are cybersecurity professionals that have backgrounds suggesting a willingness to engage in dubious behavior based on who happens to be paying them at any given moment in time.